This article answers frequently asked questions about the Fiix mobile app. Use the links below to jump to the appropriate question:

 (For work orders assigned to your team) The person assigned to the work order is one of your direct reports.
 You can check this by making sure you're listed as their manager in their user profile (located in the web app in Settings > Users > Reports To).

 The user assigned to the work order is also assigned to the asset in the Personnel tab (in the web app).

-Our mobile app automatically syncs when as you make changes.
-It also syncs regularly with the web app at the following intervals:
+The mobile app syncs regularly with the web app at the following intervals:

 The iOS app syncs every 10 minutes

 The app also syncs when you make certain changes.
 To learn more, see Syncing the mobile app.

 You can check when your app last synced by tapping More in the feature menu.
 The last sync time appears just after your name: